 I’ve spoken many times about how fantastic Japan is for skiers and snowboarders.
-They get around 30ft of the white stuff per year and are home to some of the world’s best ski resorts.
+They get around 30ft of the white stuff per year and are home to some of the world’s best ski resorts (Niseko being a favorite of mine that I visited in the 2023 season!).
 As such, they’ve learned a thing or two about creating some incredibly proficient snowboards over the years.
 Let’s take a look at 11 of the best Japanese snowboard brands that you need to know about before your next trip!

 Does Japan Have Good Snowboarding?

-Japan is the snowiest place on the planet, and with that comes some once-in-a-lifetime snowboarding opportunities.
+Japan is the snowiest place on the planet, and with that comes some once-in-a-lifetime snowboarding opportunities like skiing on Mount Fuji.
 In fact, snowboarding is vastly more popular in Japan than skiing is.
-If you go on holiday to one of the resorts, snowboarders easily outnumber skiers on the slopes.
+If you go on holiday to one of the resorts, snowboarders will likely outnumber skiers on the slopes.

 The Five Snowboard Factories